krishna4604/Cenit/README.md

 # Cenit
-A Static Website built with the hep of HTML, CSS and Javascript
+A Static Website built with HTML, CSS and Javascript